-THE UNIVERSITY OF York Conservative Association has, this week, been accused of a culture of sexism within the society.
+The University of York Conservative Association has been accused of maintaining a ‘culture of sexism’ within the society.
 A former committee member has spoken out to Nouse about her experiences, saying that the society, under its new committee, has become a “boys club” in which girls feel patronised, and even unsafe.

 Following their elections last Wednesday, reports have emerged of sexist behaviour and “targeted questioning”.
-Speaking to Nouse, Finn Judge, who attended the election in support of his girlfriend, told of how the elections were a “hostile environment” in which female candidates were made to feel “on edge”.
+Speaking to Nouse, Finn Judge, who attended the event in support of his girlfriend, described the elections as a “hostile environment” in which female candidates were made to feel “on edge”.

-Former committee member and candidate at the elections, Sophie Whittingham, spoke of how, during a debate before the election, a now-committee member told her, “you don’t get an opinion.
+Former committee member and candidate at the elections, Sophie Whittingham, described how, during a debate before the election, a now-committee member told her, “you don’t get an opinion.
 Nobody knows who you are, you’re just that guy’s girlfriend.”

 Whittingham stated that her questions at the election, which were submitted anonymously via text message, were targeted at her lack of social activity and questioned her ability to perform the job as a result.
 She continued that she could not attend Wednesday events as a result of working, adding: “I have to work so I can’t make it to a fox hunting social.
 As if that determines my politics”.